The Bridging Communities Governor’s STEM Academy

 - Provide workplace readiness experiences through strong partnerships with businesses.

 - Increase enrollment and retention in postsecondary education.

-- Increase the number of students completing a college and workplace ready curriculum in high school.
+- Increase the number of students completing a college and workplace ready curriculum.

 - Reduce the number of students requiring remediation in college.

 - Increase the number of industry certifications awarded to high school students.

 - Increase the number of graduates employed in high-wage, high-skilled careers

 Highlights of the Academy: As a result of participating in the Governor’s STEM Academy the students will:

 - Gain a deeper understanding of the skills and knowledge incorporated in their fields of study;